JFerrettUK/cvbuilder/README.md

 # cvbuilder
-An application to build custom CVs, build using React with Vite.
+An application allows using to build custom CVs, built using React with Vite.